 Ryouta: "Aargh!
 Darn it!
 Why did I let myself get taken from behind like that!?"

 "Ousama" for The King.
-"Ousama" is what he calls himself in Japanese, and it does mean basically the same thing.
+"Ousama" is what he calls himself in Japanese, and it does mean the same thing.

-Basically, anyone who regularly plays this game, especially with friends, develops nickname.
+Anyone who regularly plays this game, especially with friends, develops nickname.
 Examples: "Sadbird" for Nageki, "Saddest Bird" for The King, "Fab Bird" for Nishikikouji, "Secret Bird" for Anghel, and "Unapologetically Racist Bird" for Sakuya.